What happens when a loan defaults?

 Depending on the loan agreement, it will require a specific action to recover the debt.
 Below are the sequences of recovering a loan that has defaulted.

 If a loan status is changed to ‘Default’ and we have received no clear indication of how and/or when we will receive the payment of capital and interest, we will take action to recover the outstanding debt.
-That means we shall appoint professional receivers, Templeton LPA.
-The steps taken when the borrower fails to repay the loan on the repayment date are as follows:

 We allow borrowers, where contact has been made before or soon after the repayment date, an additional time as long as they have demonstrated when payment will be made.
 However, where borrowers do not contact us directly, we will commence default proceedings to recover the capital and interest by selling the asset.